| KINEMATICS DESCRIBING MOTION Ian Cooper email matlabvisualphysics@gmail.com The language used to describe motion is called kinematics.

 Using

-equations (1) and (2) Average speed scalar Average velocity INSTANTANEOUS SPEED INSTANTANEOUS VELOCITY On most occasions, we want to know more than just averages, we want details about the dynamic motion of a particle
+equations (1) and (2) Average speed Average velocity INSTANTANEOUS SPEED INSTANTANEOUS VELOCITY On most occasions, we want to know more than just averages, we want details about the dynamic motion of a particle

 on an instant-by-instant basis.
 The

-definition of average velocity is (2)
+definition of average velocity is (2) If

-we make the time interval smaller and smaller, the average velocity approaches
+we make the time interval This

 limit is one way of defining the derivative of a function.
 The instantaneous